 Chinatown Kid (唐人街功夫小子) features leads that aren’t singularly valiant.
-But this Shaw Brothers classic is still very much all about shirtless kung-fu action.
+But this 1977 Shaw Brothers flick is still very much all about shirtless kung-fu action.

 Chinatown Kid (唐人街功夫小子) Synopsis

 Headstrong Tan Tung is forced to flee to San Francisco after an ugly encounter with Hong Kong underworld hooligans.
 There, he finds work as an illegal kitchen staff in a restaurant, and befriends Yang Chien-Wen, an undergraduate working part-time to pay for his tuition.
-Before long, Tan Tung gets into trouble again, but this time, his kung-fu catches the attention of White Dragon, a local gangster chief.
+Before long, Tan Tung gets into trouble again but this time, his slick kung-fu catches the attention of White Dragon, a local gangster chief.
 White Dragon thereafter manipulates Tan Tung into being his lackey.
 The naïve youngster soon becomes the Dragon’s most feared executor.

-I watched Shaw Brothers’ Chinatown Kid on a Sunday evening several weeks ago, after setting aside the DVD for several weeks.
+I watched this Shaw Brothers martial arts classic on a Sunday evening several weeks ago, after setting aside the DVD for several weeks.

 Truth be told, while I was once deeply fascinated by the many kung-fu productions of this legendary Hong Kong studio, recent viewings of their classics have largely been disappointing.
 As slick as the action always is, kung-fu choreography that impresses even today, story and characterisations are uniformly flat.

 Everything in the movies seems for the purpose of facilitating never-ending series of fights.
 In some cases, the plot even gets downright absurd or culturally/religiously disrespectful.
 Just so as to generate reason for yet another confrontation.